ventus-ag/documentation/content/tutorials-advanced/working-with-openstack-api.md

 ```

 ## Conclusion
-You can leverage your Ventus Cloud Account to work with any OpenStack resources in any available regions in any available projects using the same credentials.
+You can leverage your Cloud Console Account to work with any OpenStack resources in any available regions in any available projects using the same credentials.